incoresemi/uatg/docs/source/tutorial.rst

     alias_file = /home/user/myquickstart/aliasing.yaml
     check_logs = True

-Once you have pasted this into the INI file and have also updated the generator argument in line 12.
+Once you have pasted this into the ``river_core.ini`` file and have also updated the generator argument in line 12.
 You should be able use UATG as a generator for RiVer core.

 Setting up the DUT Plugin
 -------------------------